rexresearch.com

 Figure 12 shows (A) modifiable plasmid (pPElOlO) to allow

-the generation of fluorescent Streptococcus gordonii DL1 (GFP or
+the generation of fluorescent Streptococcus gordonii DL1 (GFP

-Mcherry) and (B) an example of two promoter that allow the
+or Mcherry) and (B) an example of two promoter that allow the

-evaluation of the differential expression of GFP fluorescence in
+evaluation of the differential expression of GFP fluorescence

 DEFINITIONS

-To facilitate an understanding of the present invention, a number
+To facilitate an understanding of the present invention, a

-of terms and phrases are defined below:
+number of terms and phrases are defined below:

-As used herein the term "biofilm" refers to any three-dimensional,
+As used herein the term "biofilm" refers to any

-(e.g., matrix- encased) microbial community displaying
+three-dimensional, (e.g., matrix- encased) microbial community

-multicellular characteristics.
-Accordingly, as used herein, the
+displaying multicellular characteristics.
+Accordingly, as used

-comprise coaggregating organisms.
-In some embodiments, biofilms
+biofilms comprise coaggregating organisms.
+In some embodiments,

-coaggregate.
+do not coaggregate.

 As used herein, the term "host cell" refers to any eukaryotic or